Safecast/Pocketcast-iOS/README.md

 # Pocketcast Prototype
 Dev for Pocketcast client on iOS, initially using a bGeigie BLE proxy

+# Update 2015-06-03

+All documentation below this section is somewhat outdated, and current development is changing too rapidly to synchronize it just now.

+In short, while what is present below is somewhat correct, the core model of the app has changed to support low-power use cases and have a very flexible and reuseable standardized data model.

+### Data Model Changes

+A database-backed ANSI C-based data model and processing graph has been created to replace DeviceBufffer.c, HistoryBuffer.c, and LocationBuffer.c.
+This is designed to be extremely flexible and work with not only this version of Pocketcast but potentially any sensor or sensors.

+Because the code is ANSI C, it is highly portable, and should even work on embedded platforms.

+Because it is database-backed with a standard, strongly-typed relational database, this provides an excellent combination of performance, efficiency, and being able to query data while remaining flexible enough to dynamically handle future use cases.

+This is quite non-trivial to develop, but the end goal is a reuseable component that is trivial to integrate and reduces future development time and maintenance.

+#### Data Model - Objects

+The data model fundamentally defines devices, sensors, and channels.
+A channel is the equivalent of a Bluetooth BLE characterisitic.

+These channels are then mapped to display and database storage fields.

+#### Data Model - Processing Graph

+The other part of this is the processing graph, which is any number of processing nodes performing various operations on the data to convert raw sensor values to derived-SI units.
+The reason for the flexible operation chain instead of formal concepts such as gamma sensitivity are because for many sensors, a constant factor is not sufficient to transfeom raw sensor data into something useful.
+In terms of the Pocketcast with the SensorTag, this is true for most all of the built-in sensors.

+#### Data Model - End Use

+The app will contain a fully-functional object model and processing graph that will automatically recognize Pocketcast devices via a to-be-determined Bluetooth UUID.
+This will be defined at a database level.

+Eventually, the ability to import a model and graph will be added.
+This will likely involve adding a JSON parser, with the JSON coming from a known and recognized BLE service, or potentially a webservice or other mechanism.
+The JSON document would be parsed and added to the internal DB as the default preloaded model and graph are.

+It would also be my expectation that a GUI-type editor could be developed to greatly simplify the process of creating object models and graphs for new devices.

+#### Data Model - Interfaces

+Objective C interface classes will be provided on top of the C model to make integration and use easier.

+### BLE Delegate

+All Bluetooth functionality has been moved from the ViewController to a new BLE delegate interface.
+Support for callbacks and multiple services and characteristics have been added.

+### CoreLocation Delegate

+As with BLE, CoreLocation functionality now has been seperated into its own delegate class.
+Support for iOS's significant location changes mode has been added.
+Supoort for external power detection has been added.

 # Status Overview
 <img width="728" height="546" src="https://github.com/Safecast/pGeigie-prototype/raw/master/pocketcast_2048x1536.png" />